alsalafiyyah/alsalafiyyah.github.io/_posts/treatments/_posts/2020-09-03-rule-on-drinking-burazy-blood-as-treatment.md

 ---
 layout: post
-title: "Ruling on drinking the blood of the Burazy as a treatment for rabies"
+title: "Ruling on drinking the blood of human beings as a treatment for rabies"
 publisher: "alsalafiyyah@icloud.com"
 source: "Fatawa Al-Lajnah Ad-Da'imah no. 18253-1"
 hijri: Muharram 15, 1442 AH